 As you can see, a good shop vac is an indispensable tool, whether you use it in your home, your workshop, your yard, or your vehicle.
 It’s the perfect all-in-one device — as long as you find the vac that can do everything you need it to.

-Ultimately, if you’re looking for a vac with a quiet motor and basic features, I can wholeheartedly recommend the first three products I’ve mentioned.
+Ultimately, if you’re looking for a cheap vac with a quiet motor and basic features, I can recommend the first three products I’ve mentioned.
 However, if you need a really powerful unit for a larger workshop or a construction site, a 10- or 16-gallon vac should do the trick!